kiptoo-korir/itrack/README.md

 1. Start Queue Worker: **php artisan queue:work**
 2. Start Websocket Server **php artisan websockets:serve --port=6002**
 3. Start Schedule Worker **php artisan schedule:work**

+## Note

+Encryption is based off Laravel Encryption which works with the app_key.
+If the app_key changes, all tokens will be invalidated and users will have to get GitHub tokens afresh.

 ### Happy Coding